-* Total Asset Data based on 2016 records.
+Total Asset Data based on 2016 records.

-Above are the top rated banks from major countries.
+Above are the top-rated banks from major countries.
 Based on the legal availability and regulation of banks, forex brokers take liquidity from different banks.
-Those brokers who work with the top level banks are the best forex brokers because they will provide you the best price, especially if they have Non dealing desk (explained later)
+Those brokers who work with the top-level banks are the best forex brokers because they will provide you the best price, especially if they have a non-dealing desk (explained later in Chapter 9)

 Who are Forex Market Player or Forex Market Participants?

 There is a classification of different forex market players based on their trading volume.
 Institutional Investors/traders and retail forex traders.
 Other types of market participants are Speculator, Supply Side, Demand Side, Professional, Investors & lastly Novice traders.

 Here are we are stating the currency in the dollar but actually it can be any currency on a large scale.
 Then comes the big trading firms that manage private funds from large investors.
 Institutional traders are basically the market movers.
 That’s why some retail traders like to follow bank trade levels or round numbered price levels (Explained later in the trading strategy section).